 Same procedure as every year

 The task is probably the technical editor's most beloved element.
 Check out the specification on the DITA homepage.
-Also note that the PDF layout is work-in-progress (rendered by an "old" version of Apache FOP, v1.0)

 Looks also good in the editing view: